Soo Vac, Minneapolis, MN. May 1-31, 2019

 Film, textiles, sculpture, discourse, work.

-Simas and Erdrich in residence for 25 days at Soo Vac will create a parallel and intersecting installation ignited by family history, sovereignty, identity, and land.
+Simas and Erdrich in residence at Soo Vac will create a parallel and intersecting installation ignited by family history, sovereignty, identity, and land.

 Slideshow images from Simas’ set design for Weave, textiles, family, and films composed to the sound scores of Simas’ longtime collaborator composer François Richomme.